 Second, Love is willing.
 If Jesus shows us anything through his life and love, it is that he is willing to lay down his life on his own accord (John 10:18).
 Thus, you cannot force another person to love.
 They have to be willing.
 So the question remains, can you love someone other than yourself?

 Third, Love is willing self-sacrifice.
 If we are called to love someone, then that means there is a requirement for sacrifice.
 Remember, Abraham was called to sacrifice his son for his love of God, but God spared Issac with the ram, which was a place holder for Jesus, God’s only son.
 Yet, we tend to withhold our sacrificing for a lot less.
-What are the personal pleasures that you are unwilling to give up for your spouse, better yet, God?
+What are the personal pleasures you are unwilling to give up for your spouse, better yet, God?

 Fourth, Love is willing self-sacrifice for the good of another.
 Jesus’ sacrifice was for your good.
-This begs the question, do you really want better for your spouse?
+This fact begs the question, do you really want better for your spouse?
 Or are we only tied up in what we get out of what we give?
-If this was Jesus’ mantra, we would be in hot water right now.
+If this were Jesus’ mantra, we would be in hot water right now.

 Fifth, Love is willing self-sacrifice for the good of another that does not require reciprocation.
 Are you comfortable with sacrificing for your spouse even when they do not reciprocate?
-There will be times where you feel like a glass of water that is pouring out and not getting filled back up.
-Are you really ok with this or do you think that you deserve better?
+There will be times when you feel like a glass of water pouring out and not getting filled back up.
+Are you accept this, or do you think that you deserve better?
 True biblical love is not withheld based on the reward you receive from it.